 Help us advance NC homeschooling through our educational programs, publications, extra-curricular activities & scholarships.

 Do you have a passion for home education?
 Find a place to employ your talents and serve with NCHE!

 Want to reach NC homeschoolers with your product or service?

-Andrew Kern is founder and president of the CiRCE Institute, the founding author of The Lost Tools of Writing, a co-author of the best-selling book Classical Education: The Movement Sweeping America, which he wrote with Dr. Gene Edward Veith and is on the board of The Society For Classical Learning (SCL).
-Since establishing CiRCE as a research and consulting service to classical educators, Andrew has trained teachers, led board retreats and assisted with institutional development and start up in over 100 schools since 1996.
-He has been directing the CiRCE Institute full-time since the summer of 2000.
-Andrew helped start Providence Academy in Green Bay, WI, in 1993 where he served as “lead teacher,” Foundations Academy (now Ambrose School) in Boise, ID, where he served as director of classical instruction from 1996-2000, The Great Ideas Academy in Charlotte, NC, where he served as headmaster from 2001-2003 and The Regent Schools of the Carolinas where he served as dean of academics from 2006-2008.
+Andrew Kern is founder and president of the CiRCE Institute, the founding author of The Lost Tools of Writing, a co-author of the best-selling book Classical Education: The Movement Sweeping America, which he wrote with Dr. Gene Edward Veith, and is on the board of the Society for Classical Learning (SCL).
+Since establishing CiCRE as a research and consulting service to classical educators, Andrew has trained teachers, led board retreats and assisted with institutional development and start up in over 100 schools since 1996.
+He has been directing the CiCRE Institute full time since the summer of 2000.
+Andrew helped start Providence Academy in Green Bay, WI in 1993, where he served as “Lead Teacher,” Foundations Academy (now Ambrose School) in Boise, ID, where he served as Director of Classical Instruction from 1996-2000, The Great Ideas Academy in Charlotte, NC, where he served as Headmaster from 2001-2003, and The Regent Schools of the Carolinas where he served as Dean of Academics from 2006-2008.
 He and his family live in North Carolina.